Thank you for your support!

 Housing for All

 As Saint Paul faces its most serious housing crisis in a decade, Rebecca has been fighting to expand the supply of affordable housing and to allow additional housing options such as Accessory Dwelling Units.
-In 2017, she led an effort to create an emergency winter homeless shelter which provided 50 additional beds in a safe, dignified setting for downtown's most vulnerable residents.

 I am a proud resident of St. Paul's West Side, a community builder, an incurable optimist, a wife and a mom.
 I like to work hard, to wake up early, to think deeply about policy issues, to see all sides of a problem, to listen, to get things done.